Nicholas-Ray-NAU/CS386_Team_Project_F22/deliverable_2.md

 2. Once the game is finished, users can choose to play once again or exit the game.
 **Alternative Flow**:
  If the other person terminates the connection during the game, you must wait until the other person reconnects.

+**Use Case**: Communicate With Other Players **Actor**: User
+**Description**: User sends a message selected from a list of pre-created messages chosen by the website creators to the other user they are connected on the game server with.
+**Preconditions**: Both users are connected to the game website server **Postconditions**: The message is read by the receiving user **Main Flow**:
+1. The server shows the user what available messages there are to send
+2. The user chooses the message to send to the other user
+3. The user sends the message
+4. The server sends the message to the other user
+5. The other user receives the message

 # User Stories
 ## Highest Priority is Largest Value